 Investigation of Nonresidency Status.
 You shall withhold taxes from the wages of your nonresident employee if you are notified by the Department that your employee's residency status is being investigated.
 Notice of the investigation and the Department's determination will be sent to both you and your employee.
-A notice of the Department's determination shall be effective for the first payment of wages made on or after the first day of the calendar month which is at least 30 days after notice from the Department is received.
-At your option, the Department's determination may go into effect at an earlier payroll period.
+A notice of the Department's determination shall be effective for the first payment of wages made on or after the first day of the calendar month which is at least 30 days after notice from the Department is determination may go into effect at an earlier payroll period.